arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 After gathering all required details, requesters should visit the clerk’s office in the courthouse where the case was filed.
 Both courthouses in Little Rock and Fayette have PACER public access terminals where visitors may view and copy bankruptcy records without staff help.
 PACER is short for Public Access to Court Electronic Records and is a nationwide system used to access various types of federal records including bankruptcy records.

-Alternatively, querying parties can submit written requests to the court clerk’s office.
+Alternatively, querying parties may opt to submit written requests to the court clerk’s office.
 The office working time is weekdays from 9:00 a.m to 4:00 p.m.
 The court does not work on federal holidays.

 It is important to note that visitors are not allowed into both court buildings without undergoing security checks.
-As such, requesters must bring along a valid ID for proper identification and admittance.
+As such, requesters may need to bring along a valid ID for proper identification and admittance.

 Step 3: Pay the Required Fees and Collect the Record of Interest